MicrosoftLearning/mslearn-cosmosdb/api-for-mongodb/instructions/01-create-mongodb-objects/java-create-mongodb-objects.md

                 // connect to the database "products"
                 MongoDatabase ProductDatabase = mongoClient.getDatabase("products");

-                // create a collection "documents" and add one item for "bread" MongoCollection collection = ProductDatabase.getCollection("products");
+                // create a collection "products" and add one item for "bread" MongoCollection collection = ProductDatabase.getCollection("products");

                 collection.insertOne(new Document()